-RCP Specification RCP specifi RCP specification RCP 240 Airspace sp ecific c onsid erations Interoperal oility Speci fy interoperability criteria a (e.g. FANS 1/A) ATS Functi on Speci fy ATS function(s) (e.g. a applicable separation standa ard) Application l - cation per ICAO Doc communication interventio 4444, and RTCA DO-3 RCP param neter va alues Transaction ı time ((sec) Continuity (C) Availability (A) Integrity (I) ET = 240 C(ET) = 0.999 0.999 Malfunction = 10 -5 per flight hour TT 95% = 2 10 C(TT 95%) = 0.95 0.9999 (efficiency) RCP monite oring a nd ale erting criteria Ref Crite ria MA-1 The system shall be capable of detecting failures and configuration changes that would cause the communication service to no longer meet the RCP specification for the intended function.
-MA-2 When the communication service can no longer meet the RCP specification for the intended function, the flight crew and/or the controller shall take appropriate action.
-Notes

-Note 1.- Rationale for the criteria provided in this specification can be found in ICAO Annex 11, ICAO Doc 4444, ICAO Doc 9689, and RTCA DO-306/ED-122.

-Note 2.- The values for transaction times are to be applied to transactions that are representative of communication capability for the controller to intervene with a specific operator, aircraft type, and aircraft identification.

-Note 3.- If changes are made to the system capacity limits, as specified by the airspace requirements, and the changes cause the system to perform below the RCP specification, this would be considered a change in system configuration.
+RCP Specification RCP specification RCP 240 Airspace sp ecific c onsid erations Interoperat oility Speci fy interoperability criteria ı (e. g.
+FANS 1/A) ATS Functi on Speci fy ATS function(s) (e.g. a ıppl icable separation standa rd) Application cation per ICAO Doc n capability (e.g. CPDLC 306/EUROCAE ED-122, RCP param neter va lues Transaction n time ((sec) Continuity (C) Av vailability (A) Integrity (I) ET = 240 C(ET) = 0.999 999 Malfunction = 10^{-5} per TT 95% = 2 10 C(TT 95%) = 0.95 0.9 9999 (efficiency) flight hour RCP monit oring a nd ale erting criteria Ref Criter ia MA-1 the co ration changes that would ecification for the intended MA-2 communication service c ction, the flight crew and RCP specification for the appropriate action.
+Notes ee criteria provided in thi.
+39, and RTCA DO-306/EI - 0 l in ICAO Annex 11, ICAO Note 2 .- The values for transaction times are to be applied to transactions that are representative of communication capability for the controller to intervene with a specific operator, aircraft type, and aircraft identification.
+Note 3. - If changes are made to the system capacity limits, as specified by the airspace requirements, and the changes cause the system to perform below the RCP specification, this would be considered a change in system configuration. effects of the e loss oj f the s essment of the operational nt, based on an additional